MikaNono21/wdprojrubidiumnonosantos/README.md

 Our user will be able to see future possible locations as well, which will be unlocked as they continue to play the game.
 This webpage will incorporate both css and html for the layout and design, and js to save user information to the server, and further reflect their pending mysteries and those waiting to be unlocked.
 This dynamic website aims to make the experience more realistic and deep for our player.
 To enhance gameplay, the map will dynamically track which locations the user has visited and which remain locked.
 As they progress in the game, previously inaccessible locations will become available, reflecting their in-game decisions.
 This will be accomplished by saving the user’s exploration data to the server, ensuring they can pick up where they left off.

-### Type of data: Location Tracking & Progress Data
+Type of data: Location Tracking & Progress Data
-### Purpose: To track the locations the player has explored and store hints or clues found in each area.
+Purpose: To track the locations the player has explored and store hints or clues found in each area.

+### Structure in JSON format:
 map_data {
    user_id: text-string,
    unlocked_locations: array of text-strings,  // Stores names of locations the player has unlocked